sathvits/Sustainable_city_management/README.md

 ### Step 1: Launch an EC2 Instance on AWS

 **1. Log in to AWS Console:**
- -> Go to AWS Management Console and navigate to EC2 under the Compute section.
-**2. Create an EC2 Instance:**
+ -> Go to AWS Management Console and navigate to EC2 under the Compute section.<br> **2.
+Create an EC2 Instance:**
  -> Click on Launch Instance.
  -> Choose an Ubuntu Amazon Machine Image (AMI) for a default Ubuntu Linux environment.